probs-lab/probs-runner/DEVELOPING.md

 See [tests/README.md](tests/README.md) for more details of how to use the test runner.

+### Structure for ontology scripts

+Each probs-runner module (e.g. `data-conversion` or `kbc-hierarchy`) will require suitable scripts (and possibly data files) for use in running RDFox.
+Installation of the testing virtual environment described above will install scripts for use with the [Physical Resources Observatory \(PRObs\) Ontology](https://github.com/probs-lab/probs-ontology.git).
+The folder containing the scripts and data needs to be structured as follows:

+* script-source-folder-name
+    * scripts
+        * module1-name
+            * master.rdfox
+            * load\_data.rdfox
+            * other scripts for module 1 ...
+        * module2-name
+            * master.rdfox
+            * load\_data.rdfox
+            * other scripts for module 2 ...
+        * other modules ...
+    * data

 ### Choosing the ontology scripts to use

 The environment variable `PROBS_MODULE_PATH` can be set to specify the script source path(s).
 For example: